Can Standard Deviation Be A Negative Number

 1. Variance vs. Standard Deviation

 Variance is the average of squared differences and shares the same non-negative property as standard deviation.
-Even so, variance is expressed in squared units (e.g., meters²), making it less intuitive.
+That said, variance is expressed in squared units (e.g., meters²), making it less intuitive.
 Standard deviation, being the square root of variance, is in the original units of the data, which is why it is often preferred for interpretation.

 2. Zero Standard Deviation

 A standard deviation of 0 means all data points are identical.
-To give you an idea, in the dataset [3, 3, 3], the mean is 3, and all squared differences are zero, resulting in a standard deviation of 0.
+Here's one way to look at it: in the dataset [3, 3, 3], the mean is 3, and all squared differences are zero, resulting in a standard deviation of 0.
 This

 Thank you for reading about Can Standard Deviation Be A Negative Number.
 We hope the information has been useful.
 Feel free to contact us if you have any questions.
 See you next time — don't forget to bookmark!